play-co/shooter/views/readme.md

 This function is used by the `Game` class to connect a model to a view.
 The call is made from `Game.onItemSpawned`.

-The `opts` parameter contain the model properties, a `releaseView` callback is attached to this object which is called when to model is released from the model pool.
+The `opts` parameter contains the model properties.
+A `releaseView` callback is attached to this object which is called when the model is released from the model pool.

 Parameters
  + `opts {object}` ---Properties from the model.